aws-aemilia/CanaryTestOnly-DoNotTouch-preprod-ap-northeast-2/README.md

 # AWS Amplify Tools

 ## Code Organization
 Here is the description of the top-level folders.
-Please Follow these conventions to keep the code organized and easy to find.
+Please follow these conventions to keep the code organized and easy to find.

 *Note: This package was recently reorganized so some files in here may be misclassified.
 Feel free to move them where they belong.*